IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 #### Condemn Discrimination against men

-States have an obligation to condemn discrimination against men.

-> The first obligation of States parties referred to in the chapeau of article 2 is the obligation to “condemn discrimination against women in all its forms”. ==States parties have an immediate and continuous obligation to condemn discrimination==.
-They are ==obliged to proclaim to their population== and the international community their ==total opposition to all forms of discrimination against women to all levels and branches of Government and their determination to bring about the elimination of discrimination against women==.
 The term “discrimination in all its forms” clearly obligates the State party to be vigilant in condemning all forms of discrimination, ==including forms that are not explicitly mentioned in the Convention== or that may be emerging.[^86]

 ##### Promote
 >  In the present general comment, the obligation to fulfil also incorporates an obligation to **promote the elimination of all forms of discrimination** against women[^87]